When it comes to a special occasion meal, such as Valentine’s Day, who doesn’t think of surf and turf?

 - Also, make sure you use a wine which you would drink out of a glass, and not one specifically made for cooking.
 Cooking wines are not made for drinking on their own, so why would you cook with them?

-Tips for slicing thin and tender pieces of protein.
+What are the best tips for slicing thin and tender pieces of steak?

 - I’ve found the best practice for slicing proteins (of any variety) thinly is to have the meat partially frozen.
 The knife will easily glide through the partially frozen meat, enabling the cutting of thin and uniform slices.
 I’ve found the best practice for slicing proteins thinly is to have the meat partially frozen.
 The knife will easily glide through the partially frozen meat making thin, uniform slices.